Bill Medley: Personal life

 Medley met his first wife, Karen O'Grady, in church; they started dating in 1963 and were married at the beginning of his music career.
 Their son Darrin was born in 1965 but they were divorced when Darrin was about five years old.
 Medley married Suzi Robertson in 1970, then Janice Gorham, but each marriage was soon annulled.
 He was a close friend of Elvis Presley.

 In January 1976, his first wife Karen, by then remarried and named Karen Klaas, was raped and murdered by a stranger; Medley decided to take time off from his music career to look after his son.
 Medley employed a private investigator in an unsuccessful effort to track down the killer.
 On January 27, 2017, the Los Angeles County Sheriff's Department announced that investigators used a new DNA testing method to solve the decades-old murder.
 The sheriff's department said that the case "was solved through the use of familial DNA, which identified the killer", Kenneth Troyer, a sex offender and fugitive killed by police in 1982.

 Medley married Paula Vasu in 1986.
-The couple had a daughter named McKenna who is also a singer; she has performed with Medley as his duet partner on "(I've Had) The Time of My Life".
+The couple had a daughter named McKenna, born in 1987, who is also a singer; she has performed with Medley as his duet partner on "(I've Had) The Time of My Life".
 Paula died of Parkinson's disease on June 8, 2020.

 In May 2020, Medley underwent surgery to remove a cancerous tumor from his throat.